timothypratley/justice/README.md

 ### Relations

-Strictly speaking, rules do not have results.
+Strictly speaking, rules are not functions and do not produce results.
-The concept of a result for a rule is an abstraction.
 Rules only have heads that define bindings and bodies that define relations.
+The concept of a result for a rule is an abstraction introduced to make them look like functions.

 The DataScript signature of the `ancestor` rule is `(ancestor ?descendant ?ancestor)`.
-The rule actually accepts 2 inputs!
-This is because rules define relations, not queries.
+The rule has 2 bindings!
+Rules define complex relations, not queries.
+We defined the `ancestor` relationship between two entities.
 The `ancestor` rule defines a relationship between `descendants` and `ancestors`.
 A query is formed by providing values that must be matched, or leaving variables unbound.
 We can choose to supply one input, all inputs, or none of the inputs.